lambdaisland/kaocha/doc/01_introduction.md

 Much of this is achieved through plugins.
 This way the Kaocha core can remain focused, while making it easy to experiment with new features.

-Kaocha largely sprang from the desire to bring the experience found in other language ecosystems to Clojure.
-If you came to Clojure from another language, and you're missing some part of the test tooling you used to have, then please file and issue and we'll try to sort you out.

 To use Kaocha you create a `tests.edn` at the root of your project, and run tests from the command line or from the REPL.